shaomollo/shaomollo/README.md

 - 👋 Hi, I’m @shaomollo (or @shalahomie)
-- 🌱 I’m currently studying Psychology & Public Health at Columbia University
+- 🌱 I completed my BA at Columbia University where I concentrated in Psychology & Public Health
-- 🔬 I'm a Research Scientist at Ensho Health.
 - 🧬 My interests lie in bioinformatics.
 - 📫 You can reach me at shalom@omollo.ca
 <!---